 For more information about our Clinical Genetics Service, please call 646-888-4050.

-MYMSKCC is a private, personalized online link to Memorial Sloan Kettering from which you can securely access information about your care.
-If you enroll in MYMSKCC, you can view lab reports, appointments, and hospital bills.
+MyMSK is a private, personalized online link to Memorial Sloan Kettering from which you can securely access information about your care.
+If you enroll in MyMSK, you can view lab reports, appointments, and hospital bills.
 You can also update your contact information and communicate with your physician's office using secure messages.

-To enroll in or learn more about MYMSKCC, please ask a session assistant in clinic or contact your physician's office.
+To enroll in or learn more about MyMSK, please ask a session assistant in clinic or contact your physician's office.
 If you have questions, please e-mail email@example.com or call 800-248-0593.

 Many cancer survivors have questions and concerns about diet, nutrition, weight management, and changes in appetite and taste after treatment ends.
 If you were treated at Memorial Sloan Kettering, you can request a personal nutritional consultation with one of our certified dietition-nutritionists, who can assess your current eating habits and offer advice about how to meet your nutritional needs.